Soldiers or Friends?

 One of Junger’s most surprising observations after 15 months with the same platoon was how little they actually liked one another.
 Strangely enough, some guys described how much they hated others on the team.
 They nagged, criticized, and put each other down in mean-spirited and heart wrenching ways but when bullets started flying (as they did virtually every day), each platoon member had everyone else’s back.
 Feelings and friendships were a far distant second to “not letting everyone down.”

 So why do so many Christian churches in the US struggle to fight a common (and powerful) enemy?
+Why don’t we observe this brotherhood among the global church.
 If fellowship and brother/sisterhood is such powerful glue in warfare, why is regular church attendance dropping in a great many churches?

 Risking oversimplification, I believe it has much to do with “comfort.”
 Let’s face it, a great many who call themselves Christian in the U.S. lead remarkably comfortable lives (myself included).
 Today’s advanced technology gives heightened access to much bad news, but we can always turn it off.
 Spiritual warfare does not seem to be a daily set of firefights with eternal consequences, but instead a strange concept we agree is biblical but not practical.
 So we too often just go on living our comfortable lives.